 Before I cleaned up my workspace I wanted to see what ground glass would look like as well.
 I got out my craft-designated coffee grinder and ground up some of the small pink scraps of glass from cutting out the star.
 I mixed it into some resin and dumped it into one of the smaller round molds.

 It came out looking like a granite countertop and the ground pink/white glass somehow turned into purple.
 I like it, but this was not what I was expecting at all!
-It would probably have a different appearance if I played around with the amount of ground glass mixed in.
+It would probably have a different appearance if I played around with the amount of ground glass that was mixed in.

 After making several coasters, I found I haven’t even used half the bottles of resin.
 Now, I’m going to have to scour my old supplies and see what else I can come up with to use in resin.
-I can tell this little experiment is only going to take me down a very dark path and I think it leads straight to the gallon jugs of resin.
+I can already tell this little experiment is only going to take me down a very dark path and I think it leads straight to the gallon jugs of resin.